Teddy1405/spring-23-autograder/README.md

 # CS 131 Spring 2023 - Project Autograder

+This is forked from [the CS 131 repo](https://github.com/UCLA-CS-131/spring-23-autograder).
+I've added test cases to the v2 folder.
+To add your own test cases, make a new branch and submit a pull request.
+Please try to test your test cases through barista first and avoid naming your test cases the same name as the existing test cases.

+If any of the test cases are incorrect, feel free to submit a pull request editing it.
+I hope this helps everyone on their project!

 Hi there!
 This is a repo that contains an open-source subset of the autograder we'll be using for [CS 131 - Spring 2023](https://ucla-cs-131.github.io/spring-23/)'s course-long project: making an interpreter.

 Using this repository / testing locally is **entirely optional**.
 It does not directly affect your grade. **You are free to only submit to Gradescope!**